Summary Enabling Digital Transformation for Social Impact+

 “AI/ML is not another technology but a complete different way of doing things”.
 Giri

-The ongoing pandemic has disrupted the world forcing businesses to rethink their strategy, especially in the digital transformation sector.
-Some businesses especially in the US, China, selected European countries including Finland, Sweden, etc. have emerged on the top by implementing a transformative digital strategy to enable social impact by leveraging technology.
+The ongoing pandemic has disrupted the world, forcing businesses to rethink their strategy, especially digital transformation.
+Some companies, especially in the US, China, selected European countries, including Finland, Sweden, etc., have emerged on the top by implementing a transformative digital strategy to enable social impact by leveraging technology.
 The following is an excerpt from my conversation with Giri and not a substitute for the Podcast.
-The read is backed by research with focused data points not found in the podcast elaborating on digital transformation efforts by businesses globally along with informative videos to enunciate the thought process.
-The feature includes a note on Artificial Intelligence, a brief on Blockchain and how it’s impacting the global development sector, Bond-i offering from the World Bank, cloud computing etc. An excellent read for the audience looking to know how emerging technologies are positively disrupting businesses to enable social change and impact within the society.
+The read, backed by research with focused data points not found in the Podcast elaborating on global digital transformation efforts and informative videos to enunciate the thought process.
+The feature includes a note on Artificial Intelligence, a brief on Blockchain and how it’s impacting the global development sector, Bond-i offering from the World Bank, cloud computing, etc. An excellent read for the audience looking to know how emerging technologies are positively disrupting businesses to enable social change and impact society.

 Nishant Malhotra| Founder & CEO | Middle Road OPC Pvt Ltd | The middle Road

-Nishant Q: I begin our conversation by asking Giri how his work is enabling sustainable innovation in the technology sector through work in IoT (Internet of Things), Artificial Intelligence and machine learning at Impacts Hub.
+Nishant Q: I begin our conversation by asking Giri how his work enables sustainable innovation in the technology sector through IoT (Internet of Things), Artificial Intelligence, and machine learning at Impacts Hub.
 The hub is one of the largest accelerators/incubators in India.
 Please do share your work philosophy.
 How are you different from other incubators/ accelerators within this sector?

-Giri: Our philosophy is that an early stage fund and an incubator / accelerator go hand-in-hand.
-At an early stage, the start-up does not just require funds but also mentoring, access to markets, access to talent and simply mingling with other entrepreneurs.
+Giri: Our philosophy is that an early-stage fund and an incubator/accelerator go hand-in-hand.
+At an early stage, the start-up does not just require funds but also mentoring, access to markets, talent, and simply mingling with other entrepreneurs.
 We provide that at our Hub through our ecosystem of mentors, advisors and corporate partners, in addition to our partners and investors in our Fund.
 Being a fund + incubator makes us unique.
-Plus, we are in the Baner area of Pune which is a tech hot-spot.
+Plus, we are in Pune’s Baner area, a tech hot-spot.
 Within slightly more than a year, we have 30 start-ups, 350 techies (AI/ML, IoT, Block-chain), and more than 100 events where Gurus on various topics of interest of start-ups have spoken.

 Nishant Q).
 Ideas to Impacts works on a low-cost Smart-Town Model.
 You have opened Small Town technology centers in tier 3 cities like Rajgurunagar, Satara, etc. Would you like to comment on how you are invigorating the model in non-metro cities?
 What matrix do you use to make sure the quality standards example people skill sets are on par with the best in India?

-Giri: At Ideas to Impacts our tag-line is “Distributing the Future evenly”.
+Giri: At Ideas to Impacts, our tagline is “Distributing the Future evenly.”
 In the fund, we do that by being in Pune when most funds are in Mumbai, Delhi, Bangalore.
-But my background is IT services, and the “smart town model” refers to what we do in our IT services company by delivering cutting edge IT services from the non-metros.
+But my background is in IT services, and the “smart town model” refers to what we do in our IT services company by delivering cutting edge IT services from the non-metros.
 The fact is that the “best in India” had to come to metros from all over in search of opportunities.
-If the opportunities can be taken to them, at least some of them will choose to stay back.
+However, if the options can be taken to people in tier 2 or rural regions, some will stay back.
 This is simply the logical next step of Indian off-shoring.
-The delivery pyramid of the smart town model includes a metro layer with seniors and the non-metro layer with juniors.
-With this combination of skill and aspiration, and right distribution of work, we hope to have even better delivery than from the purely metro model.
+The delivery pyramid of the innovative town model includes a metro layer with seniors and a non-metro layer with juniors.
+With this combination of skill and aspiration and the suitable distribution of work, we hope to have even better delivery than the purely metro model.
 That is required if the model is to be sustainable.
-BTW, we see COVID providing a big boost to our model with everybody getting used to remote working.
-Just as Y2K gave a boost to Indian off-shoring 20 years back.
+We see COVID providing a significant boost to our model with everybody getting used to remote working, just as Y2K gave a boost to Indian off-shoring 20 years back.

 Our conversation delves into Pentathlon Ventures and the significance of business 2 business (B2B) technology companies in India.

-Giri discusses his view on the B2B eCommerce sector and how he is directly enabling a social impact within the society through initiatives like Smart India Hackathon.
-Giri is the board member and President of the Executive committee of I4C that promotes many initiatives including the Smart India Hackathon which drives innovation among students in India.
-The idea is to understand the evolving mindset among the youth and how the initiatives differentiates itself from similar projects including Atal Tinkering Lab program.
-Its noteworthy to understand the problem-solving behavioral impact among children through a focus on experimental learning exemplified by countries like Finland.
-Giri further talks about his role in driving social innovation and entrepreneurship through Pune International Centre – Social Innovation Group, where he mentors the awardees (tribal /rural /urban) of annual National Conference of Social Innovation.
+Giri discusses his view on the B2B eCommerce sector and how he directly enables a social impact within the society through initiatives like Smart India Hackathon.
+Giri is the board member and President of the Executive committee of I4C that promotes many initiatives, including the Smart India Hackathon, which drives innovation among students in India.
+The idea is to understand the evolving mindset among the youth and how the initiative differentiates itself from similar projects, including the Atal Tinkering Lab program.
+It’s noteworthy to understand the problem-solving behavioural impact among children through a focus on experimental learning exemplified by countries like Finland.
+Giri further talks about his role in driving social innovation and entrepreneurship through Pune International Centre – Social Innovation Group.
+He mentors the awardees (tribal /rural /urban) of the annual National Conference of Social Innovation.

-Towards the end of our conversation, I highlight that 11 per cent of social start-ups in India are from Ed-tech (NASSCOM report).
-The idea is to drive the importance of social entrepreneurship within the business ecosystem for enabling solutions for less privileged using technology or other means.
-A significant part of our conversation is on the social impact of emerging technologies with a focus on Artificial Intelligence (AI), Machine Learning (ML) and Blockchain.
+Towards the end of our conversation, I highlight that 11 percent of social start-ups in India are from Ed-tech (NASSCOM report).
+The idea is to drive the importance of social entrepreneurship within the business ecosystem for enabling solutions for the less privileged using technology or other means.
+A significant part of our conversation is on the social impact of emerging technologies focusing on Artificial Intelligence (AI), Machine Learning (ML), and Blockchain.

 Blockchain is increasing deployed globally for social good.
 Accenture Lab’s collaboration with Akshaya Patra, a leading non-profit in India for the “Million Meals Project “is an excellent example of “Tech For Good” i.e. technology enabling social good for the underserved communities.
 The middle Road

-# Technology, AI, Blockchain and Global Development: Rise of Fintech
+# Technology, AI, Blockchain and Global Development: Rise of Fintech: Digital Transformation Social Impact

-During the podcast, Giri mentions about use cases as examples to drive his point about the impact of emerging technologies like AI and ML among startups in India.
+During the podcast, Giri mentions about use cases as examples to drive his point about how the impact of emerging technologies like AI and ML among startup’s in India is Enabling Digital Transformation for Social Impact.
 Giri gives a poignant overview on how artificial intelligence is making a difference through examples including self driving cars.